 Wills & Probate Law

 Bank Solicitors have many years of experience of advising and completing wills for clients of all ages and circumstances.
 We deal with grants of Probate and administration of estates of all sizes and can help minimise Inheritance Tax in some cases.
 We also advise about and prepare Powers of Attorney and Lasting Powers of Attorney.
+All of these legal matters start with a free initial consultation.

 Making a Will